wellcomecollection/rank/README.md

 ## Usage

-Note that the tools uses the Wellcome Collection Catalogue `_elasticConfig` endpoint to determine which index to query against.
+Note that the tool uses the Wellcome Collection Catalogue `_elasticConfig` endpoint to determine which index to query against.
 The `--query` parameter should point to the base URL of the API you want to test against.

 See: https://api.wellcomecollection.org/catalogue/v2/_elasticConfig